 Institutions must utilise teaching approaches that will entice girls to learn about tech at the educational level.
 The institutions must also educate girls about women who have made a significant contribution to the growth of tech so that they may be inspired to learn more.

 Women should be optimistic about the future of technology and its ability to improve people’s lives.
 A more diverse and technologically savvy workforce will be a net positive for both business and society.
-Women must not only focus on applied intelligence and digital transformation, but they must also continue to emphasise diversity and inclusion.
+Women must not only focus on applied intelligence and digital transformation, but they must also continue to emphasize diversity and inclusion.